MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 Using the configuration `spring.cloud.azure.appconfiguration.enabled` you can disable loading all configuration stores.
 With the `spring.cloud.azure.appconfiguration.stores[0].enabled` configuration, you can disable an individual store.

-In addition to disabling all stores, stores can be configured to be disabled if they fail to load using the `spring.cloud.azure.appconfiguration.stores[0].fail-fast`.
-When `fail-fast` is enabled, set to `true`, a `RuntimeException` that would result in the application not starting up will instead have the store disabled with no configurations from it loaded.
+In addition to disabling stores, stores can be configured to be disabled if they fail to load using the `spring.cloud.azure.appconfiguration.stores[0].fail-fast`.
+When `fail-fast` is enabled, set to `false`, a `RuntimeException` will result in the application will result in the store being disabled with no configurations from it loaded.
 If a configuration store is disabled on startup it will not be checked for changes with refresh, or attempted to be loaded from if configurations are updated.

-If, an error resulting in a `RuntimeException` happens during a refresh check or a reload of configuration the refresh attempt is ended and will be retried after the `refresh-interval` has passed.
+If, an error resulting in a `RuntimeException` happens during a refresh check or attepting to reload of configuration, then the refresh attempt will be ended and will be retried after the `refresh-interval` has passed.

 ## Authentication